 How can you profit from an increase in the share price?

-Dividends are only one part of the total return you can experience from owning shares – changes in the share price will also increase or decrease the value of the shares you hold.
+Remember, dividends are only half of the story.
+Changes in the share price will also increase or decrease the value of the shares you hold.

 What causes a share price to increase or decrease?

-The price of a share is ultimately based upon the expected value of all the dividends that the share will generate in the future.
+The price of a share is ultimately based upon the value of all the dividends that experts expect the share to pay in the future.

 ‘Is it really that simple?’
 I hear you ask.
-‘Isn’t a share price linked to news about the company, such as whether they’ve met sales targets, where they have a good pipeline of new products, and whether the company is profitable?’
+‘Isn’t a share price linked to news about the company, such as whether they meet sales targets, develop new products, or increase profits?

-The answer is that all of those factors do move the share price.
-However, they only do so because they influence expectations of future profitability, and hence what dividends can be paid.
+The answer is that all of these factors do move the share price.
+However, they only do so because they influence expectations of future profitability, and hence; the value of future dividends.

-Earlier, we calculated that GlaxoSmithKline’s annual dividends were worth 5% of the share price.
-Meaning that new investors are buying in at a price which gives a dividend yield of 5%.
-We can assume that this 5% return is satisfactory, given that it is the market price.
+Earlier, we calculated that GlaxoSmithKline’s annual dividends amounted to 5% of the share price.
+This means that new investors are happily buying in at a price which gives a dividend yield of 5%.
+We can assume that this 5% return is satisfactory to buyers, given that it is the market price.

 Why are shares popular investments?

 - Shares are popular because they generate superior returns.
-The FTSE100 has gained 375% in the last 25 years (source).
-Property, bonds and savings accounts all take a back seat to the enviable returns that shares have generated.
+The FTSE 100 has risen by 375% in the last 25 years (source).
+Property, bonds and savings accounts all take a back seat to the returns generated by the equity asset class.

 - Shares are convenient because they are more liquid than investments in property.
 ‘Liquid’ means that they can be sold and converted into cash quickly and reliably.
 In the UK stock market, an investor can expect to sell shares within a minute of clicking ‘sell’ and will see the cash within 5 working days.
-Tradings continue even during tough trading conditions such as during market crashes.
-This compares favourably to property (such as housing or offices) which are difficult to sell quickly, and may not find a seller at all in a difficult climate.
+Trading continues even during tough conditions such as market turmoil.
+This compares favourably to property (such as housing or offices) which are difficult to sell quickly, and which may not find a buyer at all in a difficult climate.

-- Participating in the stock market is undeniably exciting.
-While the number of choices can be a barrier to starting your investing journey, it increases the sense of accomplishment.
+- Participating in the stock market is also exciting.
+While the number of choices can sometimes put you off from starting your investing journey, it will also increase your sense of accomplishment.
 Many people enjoy using their freedom to pick their own investments by investing in ethical companies.

 Why do shares generate higher returns than bonds or other investments?